 At blood ethanol levels higher than 100 mg/dL, the liver microsomal mixed function oxidase system that catalyzes most phase I drug-metabolizing reactions (see Chapter 2) contributes significantly to ethanol metabolism (Figure 23–1).
 Chronic ethanol consumption induces cytochrome P450 enzyme synthesis and MEOS activity; this is partially responsible for the development of tolerance to ethanol.
 The primary isoform of cytochrome P450 induced by ethanol—2E1 (see Table 4–3)—converts acetaminophen to a hepatotoxic metabolite.

-Acetaldehyde formed from the oxidation of ethanol by either ADH ...
+Acetaldehyde formed from the oxidation of ethanol ...